 I know, I know, it takes forever for me to

 get to the subject.
 But there is so much history that created the

 situation and why I am writing this article.

 Drafting is the art of creating mechanical

 But it is much more that that.
 You have to know many

 things about the part.
 You need to know the form, fit and function

-of the part and how to clearly present it to manufacturing.
+of the part, how it relates to the mating parts and how to clearly present it to manufacturing.